ibilux/MobyDroid/README.md

 ```

 ### Motives ###
 I have been running linux from while now.
-and what i noticed is there is no GUI Android Devices Manager until now (QtADB didn't work for me).
+and what I noticed is there is no GUI Android Devices Manager until now (QtADB didn't work for me).
 So basicly I kept using ADB command line and kept waiting for someone to make something or some alternatives.
 So some day a friend of mine kept complaining about the same problem.
-So i decided to make a simple Apk installer with a graphical user interface.
+So I decided to make a simple Apk installer with a graphical user interface.
 And something lead to another.
-And i wanted to share it for any one haveing the same problem.
+And I wanted to share it for any one haveing the same problem.

 So here it is !